descrepes/sensu-plugins-kubernetes/README.md

                                      empty list includes all nodes
-    -t, --timeout TIMEOUT            Threshold for pods to be in the pending state -f, --filter FILTER              Selector filter for pods to be checked -p, --pods PODS                  List of pods to check -r, --restart COUNT              Threshold for number of restarts allowed --kube-config KUBECONFIG     Path to a kube config file
+    -t, --timeout TIMEOUT            Threshold for pods to be in the pending state -f, --filter FILTER              Selector filter for pods to be checked --filter-empty-ok            Exit OK when the selector filter return an empty list -p, --pods PODS                  List of pods to check -r, --restart COUNT              Threshold for number of restarts allowed --kube-config KUBECONFIG     Path to a kube config file